esyede/rakit/packages/docs/data/arrays.md

 ### Arr::wrap()

-This method wraps the given value in an array.
+Wraps the given value in an array.
 If the given value is already an array, it will not be changed:

 ```php